CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 If you are wondering where that URL given as _src_ came from, you can get it from http&#58;//maps.google.com/ by navigating to the desired geographical location and then clicking the 'link' button available at the top. {.success}

-That wraps up all that is there for you to know about shortcodes in Couch.<br/>
+That wraps up all that is there for you to know about shortcodes in Couch.
 We end this section by providing some very useful (and real world) examples of shortcodes that you can use as guides for your own shortcodes or use them as-is in your projects.

 ## Ready to use examples of shortcodes

-Following is a sample _kfunctions.php_ file, defining some useful shortcodes, which you can use directly within your projects:<br/>
+Following is a sample _kfunctions.php_ file, defining some useful shortcodes, which you can use directly within your projects:
 \[[**Download kfunctions.php**](https://www.couchcms.com/docs/code/kfunctions.zip)\]

 ```